nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `tlist /m 2` lists all tasks of the member with index number 2.

 #### Mark a task as done : `tdone`
-Marks the specified task of the specified member as done.
+Marks the specified tasks of the specified member as done.
 Only can be used when the task list has entries (accessible via `tlist /m MEMBER_ID`).

 Format: `tdone /t TASK_ID [/t MORE_TASK_ID]…​`